Psiale/restaurant-webpack-js/README.md

 ## 🔰 Setup & Usage

-### Setup
-To view the project in action, follow [this link to the live website](#) or download the repository and open the HTML file with your browser of choice (we'd recommend Chrome).

 ## 🛎️ Contributions, Issues & Forking

 If you have any issues setting up the project or you come across any unintended bugs or problems, please do submit an issue to the [Book Library](https://github.com/Psiale/restaurant-webpack-js/issues) page.